upcomingto/docs/en/how-to-use.md

 Upcoming has three major functions.

--Set up a meeting
+* Set up a meeting
--Join a meeting
+* Join a meeting
--Stay in touch with the meeting
+* Stay in touch with the meeting

 ## Set up a meeting